muratk3n/thirdwave/en/README.md

 could house regional, town level servers, which can be clones of the central DoEd server.
 Individual schools can get the classes they need on smaller disks to distribute them to kids at schools / homes.
-Student goes to a "data access point", gets their "class" and either goes home, or school (if possible by this point due to pandemic).
+Student goes to a "data access point", gets his "class" and either goes home, or school (if possible by this point due to pandemic).

 "Not every school can have distance learning, bcz they dont have Internet"